5/8/2025

 Analyst, Evercore

 Good afternoon.
 Thanks for taking my question.
-Maybe just start on the delivery side.
-Can you just talk about what really drove the upside for you folks in the quarter?
+I guess maybe just to start on the delivery side, Can you just talk about what really drove the upside for you folks in the quarter?
 Was it more pricing or traffic-driven?
-And then what's refraining you from saying this can sustain into the out quarter?
-There's just kind of a lot of love inside what drove the upside and why the hesitation about the sustaining.
+And then what's refraining you from saying this can sustain into the out-quarter?
+I just kind of love to understand what drove the upside and why the hesitation about the sustaining.

 speaker